FITNESS GOALS! Ahhh…

 3. Weight loss does not occur in a perfect line.

-There is not a perfect weight loss progression.
-It’s really quite simple.
+There is not a perfect weight loss progression, especiallu when it comes to fitness goals.
+Honest, it’s really quite simple.
 Weight loss does NOT happen in a perfect line, so stop expecting it to look like one.

 Chart Source: Lisa @ http://www.bodyrock.tv/weight-loss/